Reinhart scores 2, Panthers end trip with 5-3 win over Ducks – KION546

 Ryan Strome had a goal and an assist, and Adam Henrique and Isac Lundestrom also scored for Anaheim, which had won three of its last four coming in.
 John Gibson made 41 saves.

-Bennett then scored off a centering pass from Eetu Luostarinen at 8:10 to give the Panthers a 4-2 advantage.
+Bennett scored off a centering pass from Eetu Luostarinen at 8:10 to push the lead to 4-2.

-Lundestrom got the Ducks within a goal on a penalty shot with 1:14 remaining.
+Lundestrom got the Ducks within one on a penalty shot while they were short-handed with 1:14 remaining.
 Reinhart then had an empty-net goal with 1 second left.

-Verhaeghe scored his team-leading eighth goal and extended his scoring streak to three straight games at 11:31 of the first when he redirected Montour’s shot past Gibson.
+Verhaeghe scored his team-leading eighth goal and extended his scoring streak to three straight games at 11:31 of the first when he redirected Montour’s shot past Gibson on the power play.
 Montour made it 2-0 at 2:51 of the second when he kept the puck in the offensive zone and then fired a wrist shot from the point.

-The Ducks evened it with two goals in a 27-second span in the second period.
+The Ducks evened it with two goals in a 27-second span in the second.
 Henrique deflected Strome’s shot from the point that went over Knight’s glove at the 8-minute mark.
 Strome then knocked in a loose puck in front of the net at 8:27 to tie it 2-2.

+“The second period is a period that we’re very capable of.
+That’s how we have to play and we show spurts of it which shows that you can do it,” Anaheim coach Dallas Eakins said.
+“The challenge is to choose to do it each and every shift, every period.
+That’s what we have to do.”

 STREAKING